-Ziauddin University has always been in the forefront for accepting and adapting best practices in the field of education.
-Recognizing the role that it has to play in higher education sector, Ziauddin University has established a Quality Enhancement Cell.
-This cell has the responsibility to ensure that the university’s quality assurance procedures are compatible with international standards and are designed to improve the quality of higher education.
+Ziauddin University has always been at the forefront of accepting and adapting best practices in the field of education.
+Recognising the role that it has to play in the higher education sector, Ziauddin University has established a Quality Enhancement Cell.
+This cell has the responsibility to ensure that the University’s quality assurance procedures are compatible with international standards and are designed to improve the quality of higher education.

 - BSc in Nursing

 First meeting with the programme teams held.
 Guidance on writing mission statements was provided.
 Members were facilitated for writing programme objectives and outcomes.
 The objectives of the meeting were to:

 - Discuss the mission statements of the departments and programmes.